 Intravenous vitamin C

 Is selectively toxic to cancer cells yet it will not harm healthy cells.
 High doses of vitamin C given intravenously, usually between 25-100 grams, has a pro-oxidative effect on cancerous cells.
-The mechanism involves the generation of hydrogen peroxide within the tissues that accumulate the vitamin C. One postulated mechanism of this formation involves vitamin C displacing iron from its carrier protein, with the subsequent intracellular generation of hydrogen peroxide.
-This is selectively toxic to cancer cells because they lack an enzyme that healthy cells have in abundance, which is catalase.
-If this reaction does not occur efficiently due to lack of the catalase enzyme, the hydrogen peroxide can react with the displaced iron and create an excess of free radicals.
-These free radicals can then stimulate apotosis (or cell suicide) in the cancer cells.
+The mechanism involves the generation of hydrogen peroxide within the tissues that accumulate the vitamin C. One theory involves vitamin C displacing iron from its carrier protein and the subsequent intracellular generation of hydrogen peroxide.
+This is selectively toxic to cancer cells because they lack the enzyme catalase which healthy cells have in abundance.
+If this reaction cannot occur efficiently due to lack of the enzyme, the hydrogen peroxide can react with the displaced iron and create an excess of free radicals.
+These free radicals can help stimulate apotosis (or cell suicide) in the cancer cells.